All That Remains (band): The Fall of Ideals, Overcome, and success (2006–2009)

 Their third album, The Fall of Ideals, was released on July 11, 2006, through Prosthetic Records.
 Once again, the album was produced by Adam Dutkiewicz.
 The album is also considered to be the band's breakthrough release, as it entered the Billboard 200 charts at number 75, selling almost 13,000 copies in its first week.
 "This Calling" was released as the album's first single.
 Two music videos were created, with one incorporating footage from Saw III (as it was the lead song from the film's soundtrack).
 A music video was made for the album's second single "The Air That I Breathe".
 The band was also a part of Ozzfest 2006.
 The song "Six" is featured in Guitar Hero II as an unlockable song.
 The album is viewed as a classic in the metalcore genre; Rob McFeters of Lambgoat gave the album a perfect score, stating “The entire band executes the songs perfectly," adding that "the production is full and crisp.”
 Shortly after the album’s release Shannon Lucas left the band and was replaced by former Diecast drummer Jason Costa.
 In 2022, it was announced that The Fall of Ideals had surpassed 450,000 sales in the United States.
 A music video for the album's third single "Not Alone" was filmed on July 4 and was released on September 10, 2007.
-In 2007, they played at Wacken Open Air in Wacken, Germany, to great success.
+In November 2006, they supported Killswitch Engage on US dates and DragonForce on a UK tour in December.
+In January 2007, the band embarked on their first US headlining tour with Misery Signals, Light This City and Human Abstract serving as support.
+The band also played at Wacken Open Air in Wacken, Germany, to great success, and played a string of shows in Mexico in July.
+In the Fall they supported As I Lay Dying on a US tour.
 On November 30, 2007, All That Remains released a live CD/DVD album titled All That Remains Live.